groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/converting/common-conversion-options/add-watermark.md

 url: conversion/net/add-watermark
 title: Add watermark
 weight: 2
-description: "In this article you will learn how to apply watermark to document pages when convert document with GroupDocs.Conversion for .NET API."
+description: "In this article, you will learn how to apply watermark to document pages when convert document with GroupDocs.Conversion for .NET API."
 keywords: Apply watermark to converted document, Watermark document, Add page watermark, Apply watermark, convert document
 productName: GroupDocs.Conversion for .NET
 hideChildren: False